Saint Asonia

 Saint Asonia (stylized as SΔINT ΔSONIΔ) is a Canadian-American rock supergroup consisting of lead vocalist and rhythm guitarist Adam Gontier, lead guitarist Mike Mushok, bassist and backing vocalist Cale Gontier, and drummer Cody Watkins.
 In 2017, the band's original drummer, Rich Beddoe, left the band and was replaced by Mushok's Staind bandmate Sal Giancarelli, and one year later bassist and backing vocalist Corey Lowery left the band to join Seether and his place was taken by Gontier's cousin Cale Gontier.
 The band formed in Toronto, Canada in 2015 after Gontier's departure from Three Days Grace in 2013.
 Their second studio album, titled Flawed Design, was released on October 25, 2019.
 On January 26, 2020, Art of Dying drummer Cody Watkins became the new drummer for Saint Asonia replacing Sal Giancarelli.

+The band went on hiatus after Gontier rejoined Three Days Grace in October 2024.